 Boar – Last Quarter Moon:

-If Rats are the "closers" of the last quarter moon signs, the Boars are the "finishers".
-They can't stand loose ends.
+If Rats are the “closers” of the last quarter moon signs, the Boars are the “finishers”.
+They can’t stand loose ends.
 They know the timing of their sign lends itself to tidy conclusions.
-If you want a deal signed, sealed, delivered with no dangling details - call a Boar to get the job done.
-Their penchant for being "finishers" has to do with their ability to be in deep thought for long periods of time.
-They're content to sit for hours strategizing and maneuvering things in their minds.
-If you've ever been talking to a Boar and they have this drone look on their face - they're not ignoring you - they're trying to figure out a conclusion to your problem.
+If you want a deal signed, sealed, delivered with no dangling details – call a Boar to get the job done.
+Their penchant for being “finishers” has to do with their ability to be in deep thought for long periods of time.
+They’re content to sit for hours forming strategies and maneuvering things in their minds.
+If you’ve ever been talking to a Boar and they have this drone look on their face – they’re not ignoring you – they’re trying to figure out a conclusion to your problem.
 The Boar also has a knack for honesty and sincerity.
 Their last quarter moon status can leave them feeling vulnerable.
 This is noteworthy.
 The Boar endeavors to speak with straight-line candor, even at the risk of threatening their egos.
 Not an easy task.
 Thankfully, the Boar has a healthy self-image, so any threat of feeling vulnerable is usually outranked by their confidence.
 Track down more about the Chinese Boar personality type here on my Chinese zodiac signs page.